Trends in cognition

 As a registered student on this course you will find detailed course information and communication in the learning platform Athena.
 Login with your university account.

-This course will be given in the first half of the semester.
+This course will not be given spring 2024.

 Teaching format